fibarrafdec/NoSQL-Social-Network-API/README.md

 ## Questions?

-If you have any questions related with thisNoSQL-Social-Network-API, feel free to reach me through:
+If you have any questions related with this NoSQL-Social-Network-API, feel free to reach me through:

 Email:[fibarrafdec@gmail.com](fibarrafdec@gmail.com)